 I’m not flying to Russia to get to New Jersey from London, sorry.

 I know beggars can’t be choosers but this beggar wasn’t that desperate.

 Anyway, then I remembered one of my most recent favorite sites.
 I used this website to find cheap flights to Quebec City in May and used it to find unique connecting flights to save over $600 on my trip to Chile.
 I think I also used it to go to Taiwan last January, too — but I can’t recall.

-The website was called Kiwi.com.
+The website was called Kiwi.com (and it is now on my list of best ways to find low airfare).
 They have a great flight price map which helps you figure out better countries to fly from while you conduct your search.
 They also list small airlines that weren’t being listed on other websites.
 This is where I finally found a deal!

 Edited for clarification: